 Try several different exercises to start, with 20 to 30 reps per exercise, and gradually increase the number of exercises, reps, and total workout time as your endurance improves.

-Simple air-punching, with or without hand weights, is an easy cardio exercise from a seated position, and can be fun when playing along with a Nintendo Wii or Xbox video game.
+Simple air-punching, with or without hand weights, is an easy cardio exercise from a seated position.

 Many swimming pools and health clubs offer pool-therapy programs with access for wheelchair users.
 If you have some leg function, try a water aerobics class.

 Some gyms offer wheelchair-training machines that make arm-bicycling and rowing possible.
 For a similar exercise at home, some portable pedal machines can be used with the hands when secured to a table in front of you.